Vaping Among Teens

 Teen vaping varies by grade, sexual orientation, and race/ethnicity

 • Trends: Teen e-cigarette or vaping rates have changed rapidly over the years.
 Rates of e-cigarette use among teens increased substantially from 2012 to 2018 and have decreased since then.
-In 2012, 3.0% of King County teens reported e-cigarette or vaping use, escalating to 16.8% by 2018 and decreasing by more than half to 6.9% in 2023.
+In 2012, 3.0% of King County teens had used an e-cigarette or vape pen, escalating to 16.8% by 2018 and decreasing by more than half to 6.9% in 2023.
 Similar trends were seen across grade level, regions, gender, sexual orientation and many race and ethnicity groups.
 Vaping should continue to be monitored given the many changes teens have experienced in recent years due to the COVID-19 pandemic and associated mitigation strategies.

-• Sexual orientation: Teens who identified as lesbian, gay, or bisexual (LGB+) were more likely to use e-cigarettes (10.5%) than the King County average (6.9) and compared to teens who identified as heterosexual (6.1%).
+• Sexual orientation: Lesbian, gay, or bisexual teens were more likely to use e-cigarettes (10.5%) than teens who identified as heterosexual (6.1%).

-• Race and ethnicity: At 2.8%, Asian teens were less likely to vape than the county average.
+• Race and ethnicity: At 2.8%, Asian teens were less likely to vape than all other race/ethnicity groups.
 However, rates varied by Asian ethnic group.
-Teens identifying as Chinese (3.2%) and Indian (1.6%), had lower rates of vaping than teens identifying as, Filipino (7.1%), and Japanese (6.7%).
+Chinese (3.2%) and Indian (1.6%) students had lower rates of vaping than Filipino (7.1%), and Japanese (6.7%) teens.

 Additional resources: